Instructor: Prof. Chris Ormel

 I have tried to place references (links) as much as possible.
 You should do the same in your reporting.

-Like most astronomers, I will use the cgs (centimeter-gram-seconds) or Gaussian unit system.
 The most radical difference with SI units is that the Gauss unit system omits proportionality constants in the electromagnetic laws.
 For example, the Coulomb law becomes

 That is, without the proportionality constant of